 Do you buy convenience items to save time?
 To save money?
 Or just because you never learned to cook from scratch?
 The real question is, does it really make a difference in your budget?
-By couponing, you can can often find killer deals on pricey convenience items, but would you still be better off making them yourself?
-As with homemade household cleaners, you may be the only one who can make that decision for your family based on the following considerations.
+By couponing, you can can often find killer deals on pricy convenience items, but would you still be better off making them yourself?
+Today we’ll be comparing homemade and store bought prices when it comes to cooking.
+As with homemade household cleaners, you’re the only one who can decide which is better for your family based on the following considerations:

 - Honestly evaluate whether or not you have the time to cook from scratch.
 It doesn’t take as much time as you might think, but it does take more planning.
 How much time can you afford to spend cooking?
 Are there ways to save time (i.e. cooking ahead, once a month cooking, etc.)?